No Guilt Chocolate Brittle

 - Preheat the oven to 350°F.

-- Spread the nuts onto an unlined baking sheet along with the coconut.
-Pop into the preheated oven to toast for 5 minutes until you can see the coconut turning golden—it will smell really good!
+- Spread the nuts and coconut over an unlined baking sheet.
+Place in the preheated oven for 5 minutes (or until you can see the coconut turning golden).
 Remove from the oven and set aside to cool.

-- Transfer the cooled nuts to a large mixing bowl, add the dried fruit, and pour in the melted chocolate.
+- Transfer the cooled nuts to a large mixing bowl, add the dried fruit and melted chocolate.

-* If you’re allergic to nuts, just add more coconut flakes.
+* If you’re allergic to nuts, just add more coconut flakes or dried fruits.